University of Southern Denmark: History

 The University of Southern Denmark was established in 1998 when Odense University, the Southern Denmark School of Business and Engineering and the South Jutland University Centre were merged.
 The University Library of Southern Denmark was also merged with the university in 1998.

 In 2006, the Odense University College of Engineering was merged into the university and renamed as the Faculty of Engineering.
 In June 2009, SDU banned smoking during written examinations and in August that year tightened its alcohol policy; both measures were opposed by Freja Brandhøj, head of Syddanske Studerende.
 On 28 November that year, several hundred students participated in a boycott of the university canteen, calling for lower prices.

 In 2007, the Business School Centre in Slagelse (Handelshøjskolecentret Slagelse) and the National Institute of Public Health (Statens Institut for Folkesundhed) were also merged into the University of Southern Denmark.
 Princess Marie became a patron of the university in 2009, and participated in the annual party during several years.

 After being located in different parts of Odense for several years, a brand new Faculty of Engineering building physically connected to the main Odense Campus was established and opened in 2015.
 The University Library of Southern Denmark was also merged with the university in 1998.
 As the original Odense University was established in 1966, the University of Southern Denmark celebrated their 50-year anniversary on September 15, 2016.
 The queen of Denmark visited SDU in October of that year.

-After being located in different parts of Odense for several years, a brand new Faculty of Engineering building physically connected to the main Odense Campus was established and opened in 2015.
-As the original Odense University was established in 1966, the University of Southern Denmark celebrated their 50-year anniversary on September 15, 2016.